 Tendons are the cords that connect bones to muscles in the body.
 They are covered by a sleeve-like tissue.
-Tenosynovitis is an inflammation of this sleeve.
-It occurs most often in the hand, wrist, or foot.
+Tenosynovitis is an inflammation of this sleeve, and it occurs most often in the hand, wrist or foot.

 Copyright © Nucleus Medical Media, Inc.